Up to 60% off sofas & mattresses — limited‑time deals.

 How to choose an LMANKBK Mattress

-If you want the safest all-around feel, pick the 12-inch Tight Top: it’s balanced, medium-firm, and easy to adapt to.
-If you start on your side or share a bed and wake easily, the 14-inch Euro Top is the calmer, more pressure-friendly option.
-If you change positions a lot or spend time sitting on the edge, the 12-inch 5-layer model is the most stable.
-For heavier couples, prioritize the 5-layer model first, then the Tight Top.
+If you are still deciding how to choose a mattress and want the safest all-around feel, start with the 12-inch Tight Top.
+If you usually start on your side or share a bed and wake easily, the 14-inch Euro Top is the better fit.
+If you change positions often or sit on the edge a lot, the 12-inch 5-layer model felt the most stable in our testing.

 Limitations